Mirrorsoft: History

+In early 1991, Mirrorsoft partnered with Konami to distribute titles for the North American market under the joint label, Konami/Image Works.
+In April 1991, the company launched a joint venture with distributor Spectrum HoloByte, who was a sister company to Mirrorsoft, as both companies was owned by Mirror Group, to launch a North American-centric label, Arena Entertainment, being run by the staff of HoloByte.
+The company later bought the assets of Cinemaware in 1991 at a bankruptcy auction.

 On 5 November 1991, Robert Maxwell died after having previously disappeared from his yacht.
 Unaware of his fate, Mirrorsoft continued operations as usual, including the publishing of First Samurai, Mega-Lo-Mania and Teenage Mutant Hero Turtles: The Coin-Op through Image Works and good projections for Christmas sales, but subsequent to Maxwell's death, Maxwell Communications declared bankruptcy in 1992.
 Arthur Andersen was appointed administrator for Maxwell's companies, including Mirrorsoft, near the end of November.
 With the arrival of the administrators, they took over all day-to-day operations at the company, and shut down all Mirrorsoft sales, the division's only source of revenue.
 Several visits from potential buyers, including Infogrames and MicroProse, were arranged hastily, and a management buyout was considered, but the easiest option was found to be closing the company down and selling off its assets.
 The majority of Mirrorsoft's staff was laid off on New Year's Eve 1991, with a remaining few being kept for further 1–2 months to help with winding down the company.
-Several business assets were subsequently sold to Acclaim Entertainment.
+Several business assets were subsequently sold to Acclaim Entertainment, including the Arena label, which bought the other half of the Arena label from Spectrum HoloByte.
+The Cinemaware brand was transferred to Mindscape, and the European distribution rights to Spectrum HoloByte's titles went to MicroProse Software.

 After the decline of Acclaim in 2004, Throwback Entertainment purchased some of Acclaim's catalogue, and in 2020, Throwback Entertainment relaunched Mirrorsoft as MIRROR Soft, releasing back catalogue titles.